cirrusprime/cirrusprime.github.io/_cpp/inheritance.md

 In contrast to compositions, inheritance works based on **is-a** relationships, where *derived class* **is-a** *base class*, and so *derived class* can inherit *base class* properties.

-Define a base class of a derived class using an access specifier:
+Define a base class of a derived class using an access specifier (or several, separated by commas):

 ```c++
 class Daughter: public Mother, public Father